preservim/vim-thematic/README.markdown

 ### Setting an initial theme

-By default, _thematic_ isn’t active when Vim starts up.
+By default, _thematic_ doesn’t initialize a theme when you start Vim.

-But In your `.vimrc` you can set an initial theme for Vim to load:
+But you can have it do so by specifying a theme to load in your `.vimrc`:

 ```vim
 let g:thematic#theme_name = 'pencil_dark'